 Hummus is one of the all-time greats.
 When you’re in need of a snack or a light lunch (or just something to eat off a spoon…), sometimes only hummus will do.
 But just because you’re a paleo eater, it doesn’t mean you have to miss out on eating this delicious stuff!
 Whatever the texture or flavor, there is a paleo hummus recipe to suit every craving.

 And with the ideas we have for you here, you’ll be your own hummus-making machine in no time!
-Eat with raw chopped carrots or broccoli, or with sweet potato or vegetable chips.
+Eat with raw chopped carrots or broccoli, or with sweet potato or vegetable chips or one of many other sides for hummus.
 It also makes for a great sour cream substitute for a salad.
 Here are our favorites from around the web.

 Looking for a good basic hummus recipe?
 Want to add in your own flavours?
 Give this recipe a go.
 Just put all the ingredients in your food processor and blitz to your heart’s content!